jeremylongshore/prompts-intent-solutions/000-master-systems/directory/STRUCTURE-001-text-repository-structure-092825.md

 ---
 name: text-repository-structure
-description: Master structure for text-based repositories - optimized for prompts, documentation, and content repositories
+description: Reference guide for text-based repository structure - optimized for prompts, documentation, and content
 model: opus
-date: 2025-09-28
+date: 2025-10-05
 ---

 # Text-Based Repository Structure
-## Optimized for Prompts, Documentation, and Content Repositories
+## Reference Guide for Prompt and Content Repositories

+**Note:** This is a REFERENCE document explaining text repository organization.
+For AI execution prompts to create this structure, see:
+- `DIRECTORY-003-master-project-structure-092825.md` - Create project structure
+- `MASTER-DIRECTORY-STANDARDS.md` - Universal standards

 ---